 What is Hospice Care?

 Hospice is a philosophy of care provided to patients and their families wherever they call home.
-It enables individuals with life-limiting illnesses to live life with quality, dignity and comfort.
+Hospice care enables individuals with life-limiting illnesses to live life with quality, dignity and comfort.

-Many people miss opportunities for comfort by waiting too long to consider hospice.
+Many people miss opportunities for comfort by waiting too long to consider hospice care.
 Signs that might indicate a person may benefit from hospice care include:

 - Frequent visits to the Emergency Room